hemmachat/conference-api/README.md

 - The filter of speaker, date and timeslot does not seem to work

 ## Code Features
+- There are some comments in the code as the naming convention should be clear enough to understand
 - Cache some data
 - There are some unit tests and some integration tests
 - Use Swagger UI